Economics

 Major Requirements

-ECON 251 (Intermediate Microeconomic Theory) and ECON 252 (Intermediate Macro-economic Theory) are economic theory courses required of all majors.
+ECON 251 (Intermediate Microeconomic Theory) and ECON 252 (Intermediate Macroeconomic Theory) are economic theory courses required of all majors.
 Every 300 and 400-level course in economics has either ECON 251 or ECON 252 as a prerequisite.
 Potential majors are advised to take ECON 251 and ECON 252 during the sophomore year.
-First-year students can register for ECON 251 and ECON 252 by permission only.
+The two courses should not be taken in the same semester.
+First-year students may not take ECON 251 and ECON 252, and sophomores may not take any 300-level economics electives.
+Seniors may not take ECON 251 or ECON 252 without departmental permission.
 ECON 251 and 252 must be taken at St. Lawrence.

-Although ACCT 203 and 204 do not count toward the major in economics, it is strongly recommended that economics majors take one or both of these courses at some point during their time at St. Lawrence.
+Although ACCT 203 and 204 do not count toward the major in economics, it is strongly recommended that economics majors take one or both courses at some point during their time at St. Lawrence.
+FIN courses may count as economics electives at the appropriate level.

 Minor Requirements

 Minors must maintain a grade point average in economics of at least 2.0.
-The economics minor may not be combined with a major in Business in the Liberal Arts.
+The economics minor may not be combined with a major in Business in the Liberal Arts or a major in Finance.

 Honors